-Hope you have all have a great holiday, and have been looking after those teeth, not too many lollies in you Santa sacks.
+Hope you have all have a great summer, and have been looking after those teeth, watch those cherry pips!.
 This little video explains all about cracked teeth and what you can do.
 If you feel like a frequent flier to the dentist, it may be time to have a Comprehensive exam and start getting on top of things.

 We have a new product from Piksters.
 Its awesome green gunge makes the bacteria in your mouth glow under a blue light.
 Oscar wants to brush his teeth several times a day at the moment!
 It is a great way to get kids engaged in oral hygiene.

 Plaque GLO toothpaste and torch system helps track down problem areas that can cause decay and gum disease.
 Plaque GLO contains a plaque stain which is only visible under the supplied blue light torch, which highlights areas where you can improve your brushing technique.

 Contains 1000PPM fluoride and is available in mild mint for adults, and yummy tropical for children.

 A fun way to encourage children to brush properly.

 How to use Plaque Glo

 RINSE THOROUGHLY with water (as with all toothpaste products it is recommended not to swallow).

 SCAN YOUR TEETH using the blue light torch while looking in a mirror.
 Remaining plaque will illuminate when exposed to the light.